react-native-documents/document-picker/README.md

 expo run:android
 ```

 #### RN >= 0.69

 If you are using RN >= 0.69, only run `pod install` from the ios directory.
 Then rebuild your project.
 Older RN versions are not supported.

+New architecture is supported with RN >= 71.

 ## API